mishelashala/zettelkasten/reference/SOLID.md

 "To invert the dependency, we need to make the high-level component depend on the same abstraction that the low-level component is derived from.
 In object-oriented designs, we can achieve this feat by using abstract classes or interfaces."

 Davi Vieira, Designin Hexagonal Architectures, p253

+### The problem with concrete classes

+"When Gear hard-codes a reference to Wheel deep inside its gear_inches method, it is explicitly declaring that it is only willing to calculate gear inches for instances of Wheel.
+Gear refuses to collaborate with any other kind of object, even if that object has a diameter and uses gears."

+Sandi Metz, Practical Object-Oriented Design, p42

+### Object Message vs Class Names

+"Using dependency injection to shape code relies on your ability to recognize that the responsibility for knowing the name of a class and the responsibility for knowing the name of a message to send to that class may belong in different objects."

+Sandi Metz, Practical Object-Oriented Design, p43